richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 # Null Resource

-- `null` resource does nothing.
+- A `null` resource does nothing.
-- This `provisioner` example is used to upload the latest application code to a VM with causing the VM to be re-provisioned.
+- This `provisioner` example is used to upload the latest application code to a VM without causing the VM to be re-provisioned.

 - It uses a provider: